Name

 UK & Other Memorials

-Hitchin War Memorial, Stained Glass Window, Hitchin Boys Grammar School, St Mary's Church Roll of Honour, Hitchin
+Hitchin Town Memorial, Stained Glass Window, Hitchin Boys Grammar School, St Mary's Church Roll of Honour, Hitchin

 Pre War

-Alfted was known as Garrie and was born on the 17th June 1899 and his parents were Alfred and Fanny Fowler of ‘The Lodge’, Chiltern Road, Hitchin.
-Alfred senior was a builder.
+Alfred was known as Garrie and he was born in Hitchin, Herts on the 17th June 1899, his parents were Alfred and Fanny Fowler.

 Garrie attended the Hitchin Grammar School Kindergarten before progressing to the senior school, staying at the school from 1907-1913.
 He later went to the East Anglian School in Bury St. Edmund's.